Singletrack Sidewalks (STS)

 Furthermore, I appreciate the public process that has gone on for years leading up to this.
 On Guiding Golden, there are links to the minutes of public meetings going back to 2011 where this concept has been discussed.
 There have been 19 public Parks and Rec Advisory Board meetings where this has been discussed, each one having been publicized in advance and with minutes taken.
 It’s clear this concept has been brewing for a long time, and in my opinion, it’s long past time to start building STS in Golden.

-Anon over 5 years ago
+Anon about 6 years ago

 I was at the community meeting on the 28th.
 After all is said and done the STS trail is really not a good idea.
 We already have a perfectly fine trail system.